Common SSL Issues and How to Resolve Them

 How to Resolve:

-- Use browser developer tools to identify mixed content issues.
+- Scan for Mixed Content: Use tools like Why No Padlock or your browser’s developer tools to identify and fix mixed content issues.

-3. SSL Certificate Expired
+3. SSL Certificate Mismatch

 Causes: